 Artificial intelligence, with its ability to analyze large amounts of data, may be the next great thing that is going to transform insurance and perhaps the world.
 But whatever good AI brings will be accompanied by side effects that may not be so great or that at least need to be managed.

-Executive SummaryLiberty Mutual's Ian Mackenzie, speaking at the RIMS annual conference last week, shared a list of six side effects that come with using artificial intelligence in insurance, as well as six principles to help guide AI thinking and policies going forward.
+Executive SummaryLiberty Mutual's Ian Mackenzie, speaking at the RIMS annual conference this year, shared a list of six side effects that come with using artificial intelligence in insurance, as well as six principles to help guide AI thinking and policies going forward.

 Member Only Content